Typhoon Phanfone (2014)

-Typhoon Phanfone, known in the Philippines as Typhoon Neneng, was a powerful tropical cyclone which affected Japan in early October 2014.
+Typhoon Phanfone, known in the Philippines as Super Typhoon Neneng, was a powerful tropical cyclone which affected Japan in early October 2014.
 It was the eighteenth named storm and the eighth typhoon of the 2014 Pacific typhoon season.
+Phanfone started as a large area of convection well west of the International Date Line.
+The system was well organized and classified as Tropical Depression 18W on September 29.
+At the same day, it gained the name Phanfone due to very favorable conditions and intense thunderstorms rich with convection surrounding the storm's center.
+Phanfone would later go rapid intensification on October 1 due to warm sea-surface temperatures and very favorable environments.
+JTWC upgraded Phanfone to a Category 4 typhoon but weakened later back to Category 3 due to its eye replacing the old one and undergoing a minor eyewall replacement cycle.

+Phanfone later entered the PAR, assigning the name Neneng.
+It left several hours later, maintaining its Category 3 strength.
+On October 4, Phanfone reached its peak intensity as a Category 4 super typhoon before steadily weakening.
+The typhoon later made landfall at Hamamatsu, Japan at the time of its extratropical transition.
+The system later moved over Southwestern Alaska and dissipated on October 12.

 Meteorological history

 Early on September 29, the JTWC upgraded the system to a tropical storm, shortly before the JMA also upgraded it to a tropical storm and named it Phanfone.
 Tracking along the southern periphery of the subtropical ridge, the storm intensified very slowly for two days, although conditions remained favorable.
 Late on September 30, the JMA upgraded Phanfone to a severe tropical storm, right before the JTWC upgraded it to a typhoon.
 After the JMA also upgraded Phanfone to a typhoon at noon on October 1, the system started to deepen more rapidly when tracking along the southwestern periphery of a deep-layered subtropical ridge.
 Under low vertical wind shear and good dual channel outflow enhanced by the mid-latitude westerlies to the north, Phanfone formed a pinhole eye early on October 2.
 According to the JMA, Phanfone reached peak intensity with ten-minute maximum sustained winds at 175 km/h (110 mph) at 06:00 UTC, and it also became equivalent to the category 4 strength on the Saffir–Simpson hurricane wind scale.
 Soon, the eye became cloud-filled and formed a secondary eyewall, suggesting an eyewall replacement cycle.